bjucps/cps110-thinkcspy/_sources/SortSearch/TheBubbleSort.rst

 early if it finds that the list has become sorted.
 This means that for lists that require just a few passes, a bubble sort may have an advantage in that it will recognize the sorted list and stop.
-:ref:`ActiveCode 2 <lst_shortbubble>` shows this modification, which is often referred to as the **short bubble**.
+The following shows this modification, which is often referred to as the **short bubble**.